Methodology

 Why This Rubric Works

-Third, it scales across roles.
+It scales across roles.
 The same rubric applies to developers, product managers, designers, and data scientists, but the conversation adapts to each role's context.
 A developer's W3 score reflects AI application in software engineering; a designer's W3 score reflects AI application in design workflows.
 The criteria are universal; the evidence is domain-specific.